Card Notes & Sources

 Card 35

-here, color is to do everything” this is in a letter by Vincent Van Gogh to his brother Theo.
-(The Complete Letters of Vincent Van Gogh, Volume III, page 86)
+here, color is to do everything” this is in a letter by Vincent Van Gogh to his brother Theo. (van Gogh 86)

 “in a word, looking at the picture” same letter.
 Van Gogh enclosed a lovely black and white drawing of his bedroom.
-The colored-in version would one day be world famous!
-(The Complete Letters of Vincent Van Gogh, Volume III, page 86)
+The colored-in version would one day be world famous! (van Gogh 86)

 Card 37